lukejagodzinski/meteor-astronomy-docs/docs/pop.md

 user.pop('phones', 1);
 ```

-In the listing above, we've popped the most top value from the `phones` field.
-You may wonder that's for the second argument of the `pop()` method.
-It tells if an element should be popped from the top (`1`) or from the bottom (`-1`) of the array.
+In the example above, we've popped the most top value from the `phones` field.
+You may wonder what the second argument of the `pop()` method does.
+It determines if an element should be popped from the top (`1`) or from the bottom (`-1`) of the array.
 They correspond to the `pop()` and `unshift()` JavaScript methods accordingly.

 **Popping from multiple fields at once**

 You can also pop values from multiple fields at once.
-Instead passing a field name and `1` or `-1` number you pass object with key-value pairs where the key is a field name and the value is `1` or `-`.
-Let's take a look at the example.
+Instead passing a field name and `1` or `-1` number you pass object with key-value pairs where the key is a field name and the value is `1` or `-1`.
+Let's take a look at an example:

 ```js
 user.pop({